-- Distilled, soft water is preferred for use in cooling systems.
+- 1. Distilled, soft water is preferred for use in cooling systems.
 Bottled distilled water from a food store or water supplier is recommended.
 Tap water often has a high mineral content.
 Tap water should NEVER be put in a cooling system unless first tested by a water quality laboratory.
 Do not use water made by the reverse osmosis method unless it has been PH neutralized. - 2.
-Here are acceptable water quality specifications:
+Acceptable water quality specifications are shown below: